nmshd/documentation/_docs_integrate/update-attributes-by-succession.md

 If they [accept your Request]({% link _docs_use-cases/use-case-consumption-accept-incoming-request.md %}), a new LocalAttribute will be created at the peer's side.
 This PeerIdentityAttribute has the same `content` like your OwnIdentityAttribute and, in addition, a defined `shareInfo` property.
 It stores the address of the `peer` who shared the Attribute with them, i.e. the `address` of your [Identity]({% link _docs_integrate/data-model-overview.md %}#identity), and a reference to the Request that was used to share the Attribute.
-Receiving the [Response]({% link _docs_integrate/data-model-overview.md %}#response), an own shared IdentityAttribute with equal `content` will be created at your side.
+Receiving the [Response]({% link _docs_integrate/data-model-overview.md %}#response), [AttributeForwardingDetails]({% link _docs_integrate/data-model-overview.md %}#attributeforwardingdetails) associated with your OwnIdentityAttribute will be created at your side.
 Its `shareInfo` stores the same `requestReference` and the peer's address, as well as the `id` of the OwnIdentityAttribute, whose `content` was copied, in the field `sourceAttribute`.

-Concluding, sharing an IdentityAttribute will create an own shared IdentityAttribute copy for every peer you shared the Attribute with at your side and a PeerIdentityAttribute copy for each peer at their side.
+Concluding, sharing an IdentityAttribute will create AttributeForwardingDetails for every peer you shared the Attribute with at your side and a PeerIdentityAttribute copy for each peer at their side.

 <div style="width: 640px; height: 480px; margin: 10px; position: relative;"><iframe allowfullscreen frameborder="0" style="width:640px; height:480px" src="https://lucid.app/documents/embedded/c1195765-c1ca-46b4-9468-1735f4a018cc" id="_s0-VcxrpcCM"></iframe></div>